jfmengels/blog/content/blog/configuring-eslint/index.md

 This proposal was shaped on my personal views on static analysis tools, some of which can be found in [_how disable comments make static analysis tools worse_](/disable-comments).
-Reading that article will definitely help understand my maybe controversial opinions, while reading this current article will show how they can be set in place.
+Reading that article will definitely help understand my potentially controversial opinions, while reading this current article will show how some of the advice in there can be set in place.

 ## Current configuration

-Following is a sample of how the configuration for `ESLint` looks like at the time of writing (June 2021).
+Following is an example of an `ESLint` configuration at the time of writing.
 I will not try to replicate it, but I just wanted to add a reminder.
 This file can be written either as a JavaScript file (as below) or as a JSON file (slightly different but very close).